-Further, the FDA, the EMA, or other comparable foreign regulatory authorities may not view the data from clinical trials conducted by Takeda and other third parties discussed above, together with our single planned Phase 3 clinical trial in each of erosive esophagitis and H. pylori infection, as sufficient to support the regulatory approval of vonoprazan for the treatment of erosive esophagitis or H. pylori infection.
-The FDA, EMA, or other comparable foreign regulatory authorities may also disagree with the adequacy of our trial designs, including as a result of the differences between our designs and those of Takeda's Phase 3 clinical trials discussed above.
+Further, the FDA, the EMA, or other comparable foreign regulatory authorities may not view the data from clinical trials conducted by Takeda and other third parties discussed above, together with our single planned Phase 3 clinical trial in each of erosive esophagitis and H. pylori infection, as sufficient to support the regulatory approval of vonoprazan for erosive esophagitis or the eradication of H. pylori.
+The FDA may also disagree with the adequacy of our trial designs, including as a result of the differences between our designs and those of Takeda's Phase 3 clinical trials discussed above.
 As a result, we could be required to conduct additional clinical trials prior to seeking and obtaining regulatory approval and our planned development timeline could materially change.
 In addition, in July 2019, we received scientific advice from the EMA on our planned Phase 3 clinical trial of vonoprazan in the healing and maintenance of healing of erosive esophagitis.
 For the healing phase of the study, the EMA recommended that we include an endoscopy to assess healing at Week 4 in addition to the planned endoscopies at Week 2 and Week 8 because the summary of product characteristics for lansoprazole suggests four weeks of treatment to assess healing in erosive esophagitis.
 We have decided not to incorporate this change into the study design given the additional burden on study subjects to return for a third endoscopy in an eight-week period.
-This decision may impact the future summary of product characteristics for vonoprazan to support marketing approval.
+This decision may impact the future summary of product characteristics for vonoprazan or may cause the EMA to require us to conduct additional clinical trials for vonoprazan to support marketing approval.